Hearing and hearing loss. How to prepare for your appointment

-This leaflet is for patients who have been referred to the audiology clinic.
-The leaflet provides information about what to expect at your appointment, all about your ears and how to prepare for your visit.
+This information is for patients who have been referred to the audiology clinic.
+It tells you what to expect at your appointment, all about your ears and how to prepare for your visit.

 Why have you been referred?

-We have been asked to see you to take a look at your ears and hearing.
-The reason for your referral will vary but is likely because there is some concern, either from your GP, yourself or even your family and friends about how well you hear.
+We have been asked to see you to look at your ears and hearing.
+There are a number of reasons you may have been referred but it is likely because there is some concern, either from your GP, yourself or even your family and friends, about how well you hear.

 Hearing loss indicators

 Hearing loss can develop at any time.
 Most often, it is gradual and painless.
 As your hearing declines slowly you may not realise for several years that it is affecting you.
 At first it may be barely noticeable.
 In fact, it may be that your friends or family notice this before you do.